 Are you ready to move beyond basic begonias and ordinary ivy in your kitchen, living room, or office?
-The world of houseplants is much more grand than the selection at your local home improvement store would lead you to believe.
-Thanks to online plant purveyors and the legwork of plant collectors who scour remote regions looking for new specimens for our homes, you can cultivate plants that are normally found only places like Madagascar or South Africa.
-Although these plants are unusual or even... rare, they are no more difficult to grow indoors than any other houseplant.
+The world of houseplants is much grander than the selection at your local home improvement store would lead you to believe.
+Thanks to online plant purveyors and the legwork of plant collectors who scour remote regions looking for new specimens for our homes, you can cultivate plants that are normally found only in places like Madagascar or South Africa.
+Although these plants are unusual or even rare, they are no more difficult to grow indoors than any other houseplant.

 01 of 09

 The desert rose, Adenium obesum, grows in the arid regions of Africa and the Middle East.
 True to its name, the desert rose thrives in hot, dry conditions.
 Although the plant resembles a bonsai tree in form, the swollen trunk is an adaptation for storing water in drought conditions.
 Give your desert rose high levels of light and good drainage.
 It's natural for plants to enter dormancy in the winter, so don't be alarmed if leaf drop occurs.
-Keep it in a cool sunny window, and when outdoor... temperatures rise above 70 degrees F give it a vacation on the deck to spur new growth.
+Keep it in a cool sunny window and when outdoor temperatures rise above 70 F, give it a vacation on the deck to spur new growth.

 02 of 09